svr-portfolio/Autonomous-Delivery-Agent/README.md

 # AUTONOMOUS DELIVERY AGENT

-## Overview of the Project
+## Project Overview
-This project explores pathfinding algorithms such as BFS and A* in a grid-based environment.
+This project is designed to implement pathfinding algorithms, such as BFS and A* Search Algorithm, within a grid-based world.
-It simulates a world with obstacles and allows an agent to find a path from a start position to a goal.
+It is meant to mimic a world with obstacles, where an agent can find its path from a certain position to another.

-The project also compares algorithm performance based on execution time and number of nodes explored.
+The project is also designed to compare the efficiency of the algorithms using the execution time and the number of nodes expanded.

-## Features
+## Project Features

-### 1. Grid Environment
+### 1. Grid World
-- 2D grid-based map
+- A 2D grid-based world
 - Supports obstacles

-### 2. Pathfinding Algorithms
+### 2. Pathfinding Algorithm
-- Breadth-First Search (BFS)
+- Breadth-First Search Algorithm
 - A* Search Algorithm

-### 3. Performance Comparison
+### 3. Algorithm Comparison
-- Measures execution time
+- Compare the execution time
-- Counts nodes expanded
+- Compare the number of expanded nodes

 ### 4. Map Generation
-- Generates small, medium, and large maps
+- Small, Medium, Large Maps
-- Adjustable obstacle density
+- Obstacle Density Variation

 ## Technologies Used